krish-damani/sample-code/README.md

 # sample-code
-This project contains the sample code snippets
+This project contains the sample code snippets for:
+- Laravel
+- Vue
+- Sample directory structure for Laravel and Vue project